madhums/madhums.github.io/_posts/2013-04-20-node-notifier.md

 categories: [javascript, notifier]
 title: node-notifier
 keywords: javascript, notifier
-summary: A simple node.js module to handle all the application level notifications - mainly mails and apple push notifications
+description: A node module for sending out notifications
 github: https://github.com/madhums/node-notifier
 ---

 One of the most common things while developing API's or web applications is that you want to notify your users about some new stuff. node-notifier is a simple module that makes notifications easy.

-### Installation
+## Installation

 ```sh
 $ npm install notifier